 General damages are those that have a definitive cost and may include:

 - Medical costs: Your loved one may have incurred medical costs prior to his or her death from the accident.
-These may include ambulance or life flight costs, emergency room costs, surgical costs and other medical costs incurred while trying to save your loved one’s life.
-You may have medical costs if your loved one died hours or days after the accident and injuries in the accident were the cause of death.
+These may include ambulance or life flight costs, emergency room costs, surgical costs, and other medical costs incurred while trying to save your loved one’s life.
+You may have outstanding medical bills if your loved one died hours or days after the accident and injuries from this accident were the cause of death.

 - Lost wages: Many people go into financial straits when a loved one dies because it often takes two incomes to survive.
 In other cases, your loved one may have been the sole income in the household.
 You may be entitled to compensation for the wages that will no longer be provided to you because of your loved one’s death.

 - Pain and suffering: The sudden loss of a loved one not only takes a toll on your finances, but your emotions also go into overdrive.
 The stress of losing a loved one so suddenly could cause emotional problems such as anxiety and depression.
-The stress could also cause physical problems.
 You may be entitled to pain and suffering under the Wrongful Death Act.

 - Loss of companionship: A spouse and children of the decedent may be entitled to extra compensation for the loss of the companionship of their partner and father.

 - Loss of parental guidance: Surviving minor children could receive these damages.

 - Loss of consortium: You may be entitled to extra compensation because you have been denied a loving and physical relationship with your spouse.

 Our attorneys have the knowledge and skills to calculate the amount of non-economic damages to seek in wrongful death cases.